A Study Found That Cats Mirror Their Owner's Personality

 The study from Nottingham Trent University and the University of Lincoln was titled "Owner personality and the well-being of their cats share parallels with the parent-child relationship".

-Its results draw the same conclusions as other studies, which shows that cats get their personality from their owners!
+Its results draw the same conclusions as other studies, which show that cats get their personalities from their owners!

-The research involved asking over 3,000 cat owners questions which measured their personality traits (such as openness, conscientiousness, extroversion, agreeableness and neuroticism).
+The research involved asking over 3,000 cat owners questions that measured their personality traits (such as openness, conscientiousness, extroversion, agreeableness, and neuroticism).

 WHAAATTTT